ezulfica/BabiesDegenFlipTX/README.md

 # BabiesDegenFlipTx

-BabiesDegenFlipTx is a Python class used to pull data from Elrond Blockchain for the flip game of the NFT project BabiesDegenApe : https://www.babiesdegenapeflip.com/
+BabiesDegenFlipTx is a Python app used to pull data from Elrond Blockchain for the flip game of the NFT project BabiesDegenApe : https://www.babiesdegenapeflip.com/

 DISCLAIMER : I'm not inciting to play !
 Gambling is a risk and a responsability.
 Be careful.